Sleicreider/GameTool/README.md

 - More data: Network usage, CPU Temperature, GPU temerature
 - Select which data you want to see
 - Window opacity
+- System Tray functionality
+- Shortcut option for fast hiding and display